Willy Bretscher Fellowships

 Bretscher-Fellowship

-The Willy Bretscher Fund enables the ZB to support UZH open access publications with a maximum of CHF 2,000 per article.
+The Willy Bretscher Open Access Publication Fund allows the Zentralbibliothek (ZB) to support open access publications at the University of Zurich (UZH).
 The Fund’s purpose permits it to support publications on 20th-century social and intellectual history.
-If you would like to publish an open access journal article, article in a collective publication or monograph that falls within that remit, and need to pay publication fees in order to do so, you can apply for a maximum of CHF 2,000 from the Zentralbibliothek.
+If you would like to publish your scholarly contribution in this field as an open access publication, and need to pay publication fees to do so, you are welcome to apply to the ZB for funding of up to CHF 2500 for articles and book chapters or CHF 5000 for book publications.

-Please note that the University Library of the UZH has an OA publishing fund for any topic relating to the social sciences and humanities.
-Full information is available here.
+Note: The University Library of the UZH operates an OA publishing fund for any topic relating to the social sciences and humanities.

 Contact